Tales of Luminaria

-is a mobile game developed by Colopl.
-The game is published by Bandai Namco Entertainment and released on iOS and Android.
+was a 2021 mobile game developed by Colopl which also serves as the twenty-eighth main title in the Tales series.
+The game was published by Bandai Namco Entertainment and released on iOS and Android.
 An anime adaptation by Kamikaze Douga premiered on January 20, 2022.
-On May 10, 2022, Bandai Namco announced that the game would be shutdown on July 19 of the same year, at 19:00 PDT, and the official website for both the game and anime adaptation would be taken down.
+The game was shut down on July 19, 2022.

 Development

 In October 2020, the name Tales of Luminaria was trademarked by Bandai Namco Entertainment in Europe and Japan.
 At Gamescom 2021, the game was officially revealed, and set to release on iOS and Android.
 In September 2021, it was announced the game would be developed by Colopl, with Sekina Aoi, Okina Baba, Shunsaku Yano, and Takashi Tanaka handling scenario writing.
 Shun Saeki handled the character designs and Go Shiina composed the music.
 The opening animation is produced by Kamikaze Douga and Sunrise.
 Three songs are created for the game, the inspire song, "Answer" by Frederic and Keina Suda, the opening theme song, "Tomoshi Beat" by Frederic, and the ending theme song, "Regret" (リグレット, Riguretto) by Keina Suda.
 The game was released on November 3, 2021, in Japan and November 4, 2021, internationally.
 The Japanese version supports English and Japanese voices and text at launch with no option to change the voice language, while the Global version only has English voices and text, with the Japanese voice option being added on March 29, 2022.

-On May 10 2022, about six months since the game's official launch, the Luminaria development team announced that the game would be shutdown on July 19 of the same year, at 19:00 PDT.
+On May 10, 2022, about six months since the game's official launch, the Luminaria development team announced that the game would be shutdown on July 19 of the same year, at 19:00 PDT.
 All work on any unreleased episodic content during that time would be halted, except for a special "Episode Final" focused around Hugo that leads into the anime adaptation.